 - description (What did I see?
-Where and how did I gain the experience?...) - reflection (What does the experience tell me about the target culture?
+Where did I have the experience?...) - reflection (What does the experience tell me about the target culture?
 Was this experience in line with my expectations?
-In how far did this experience have an influence on my view of my own and of the target culture?...)
+In how far did this experience have an influence on my view of my own and the target culture?...)